One of the best ways to get a handle on your trash output is by channeling your inner raccoon.

 Oh, fine – here you go:

-For the purpose of this experiment, start with a clean slate: remove all trash from the house day 1 and go about your habits normally for seven days.
-On the last day, get measuring.
+- Choose a length of time.
 A week is an excellent time frame.
 It’s not so much time that you get bogged down in an insurmountable pile of garbage, but it’s also long enough that you should get a decent slice of what your actual waste output is like.

-- take notes on what you find.
-In my e-book, Minimize Your Trash, I have a super-simple worksheet that lets you record your findings and lays out exactly what you need to work on.
-Essentially, it has a spot for measuring how much trash you produced (and a spot for comparing your change later) as well as notes on what you see most often and a goal-setting area.
+- Take notes on what you find.
+Measure how much trash you produced (and a spot for comparing your change later) as well as notes on what you see most often and a goal-setting area.

 My trash audit, February 2018

 I was actually pretty proud of my husband and I when I looked at what we’d produced!
 This is our landfill-bound trash production for one month.
 (There are a few things in there that can be recycled or composted, so I put them to the side.
 My husband isn’t always sure, so I tell him to just toss it in and I’ll figure it out.)

 Our trashcan is a small metal one meant for a bathroom, I think.
 I’d say we fill it about every month, but when I remove the items able to be recycled, composted, or reused, that stretches to about seven or eight weeks.
 For example, three of those plastic bags I’ll save to be reused as storage or mini greenhouse toppers.

 Our biggest trash producer by far is receipts.
 The places that we typically shop (Fresh Thyme and Big Lots for groceries) do not provide an option for not getting receipts.
 And because they’re not the plain matte kind I don’t want to risk putting them in the recycling stream and potentially contaminating it (source).
 So to the trash they go.